Alzheimer's and other Dementia related diseases are personal. So should be the memory care you receive.

 - Personality or behavioral changes

-Depending upon the specific symptoms presented, Memory Lane care community at Spring Valley campus or as this stage progresses, St. James care community at Main campus offers an award-winning, life-skills engaging and stimulating environment.
+Depending upon the specific symptoms presented, Assisted Living Memory Care at Spring Valley campus or as this stage progresses, St. James Memory Care neighborhood at King's Gardens campus offers an award-winning, life-skills engaging and stimulating environment.

 Stage 3 - Severe Alzheimer's (late-stage)

 - Need around the clock assistance with daily activities and care

 - Loss of awareness of experiences and surroundings